casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 </details>

 ### BlockAdded
 `BlockAdded` event is emitted whenever a new block is added to the blockchain and stored locally in the node.
-The URL for this event is `/events/main`.

-You can observe a sample JSON representation of a  `BlockAdded` event after executing the Curl call on the `main` path.
+The following example contains the JSON representation of the `BlockAdded` event structure.

 <details>
-<summary>Expand the below section to view a sample output of a BlockAdded event :</summary>
+<summary>Expand the below section to view the BlockAdded event details:</summary>

 ```bash
 data: